johnjansen/buffkit/README.md

 We hope this will eventually become a useful tool, but for now it serves as a testbed for exploring how AI agents can effectively collaborate in complex software development tasks.

+### Our Agentic Development Process

+We've developed a structured 4-step approach for building features with AI agents:

+1. **High-Level Design & Problem Analysis** - Work with the LLM to think through the feature conceptually, discussing the big picture while diving into key details carefully.
+This mirrors a stand-up meeting or ideation workshop, identifying the feature's shape and potential challenges.

+2. **BDD Scenario Creation** - Have the LLM stub out features and scenarios in Gherkin format, translating the conceptual design into concrete, testable behaviors.

+3. **Human Review & Agreement** - Manually review the generated scenarios with your LLM pair to ensure the process makes sense and identify anything missing.
+This "we agree on the details" step is crucial before implementation begins.

+4. **Iterative Implementation** - Get busy implementing one feature at a time, using the agreed-upon BDD scenarios as the guiding specification.

+This process leverages the strengths of both human intuition and AI precision, ensuring features are well-thought-out before implementation while maintaining the rapid development cycles that agents enable.

 ---

 > **⚠️ ALPHA STATUS - v0.1.0-alpha**